UnderwaterOwlbear/underwaterowlbear.github.io/pages/cairn.md

 ## Saving Throws

-When doing something risky, a character must make a save by rolling a d20 under the appropriate ability to succeed.
+When doing something risky, a character must make a save by rolling a d20 under the appropriate saving throw score to succeed.

-* FORT for tests of strength or endurance.
+* FORTITUDE for tests of strength or endurance.
-* REF for tests of agility or precision.
+* REFLEX for tests of agility or precision.
 * WILL for tests of concentration, battles of will, or interactions with magic.

 ---